al1brn/geonodes/README.md

     cube = gn.Mesh(tree.input_geometry)

+    # mat_indices represents the 6 material indices of the 6 faces of the cube

+    mat_indices = cube.material_index

     # offset is a single value Integer

     offset = gn.Integer(1)

-    # mat_indices represents the 6 material indices of the 6 faces of the cube

-    mat_indices = cube.material_index

-    # We can combine the two Integer instances to set the new indices of the cube
+    # We can combine the two integers to set the new indices of the cube

     cube.set_material_index(material_index=(mat_indices + offset) % 3)